miloschuman/yii2-highcharts/README.md

   ],
   ...
   ```
-  Note, this is currently only possible when using a PHP associative array for configuration.
+  Note, this is currently only possible when using a PHP associative array ([Preferred Method](#preferred-method-using-php-arrays)) for configuration.
 * Highcharts by default displays a small credits label in the lower right corner of the chart.
 This can be removed using the following top-level option.

   ```php